 Country singer and songwriter Tammy Wynette was born in Virginia Wynette Pugh, on May 5, 1942, in Itawamba County, Mississippi.
 Wynette’s father, guitarist William Hollis Pugh, died when she was eight months old.
 When her mother, Mildred Faye, moved to Birmingham, Alabama to work for the military, Wynette was sent to live with her sharecropper grandparents.
 She grew up in a musical household and as a teenager performed on a local Mississippi gospel radio show.
-While in her late teens, Wynette began a short-lived marriage to Euple Byrd, with whom she had three children before divorcing in 1965.
+While in her late teens, Wynette began a short-lived marriage to Euple Byrd.

-Now a divorced mother of three, Wynette moved to Memphis, Tennessee, where she supported her children by working in a beauty salon.
-In 1965, she landed a part-time spot on the television program The Country Boy Eddie Show, which led to appearances on The Porter Wagoner Show.
-The following year, she moved to Nashville, where she auditioned for several labels before producer Billy Sherrill signed her to Epic Records in 1967.
+In 1964, Wynette left her husband and took their children to live with some relatives in Birmingham, Alabama.
+There she supported her family by working in a beauty salon.
+Before long, Wynette landed a part-time spot on a local television program called the Country Boy Eddie show.
+She later moved to Nashville, where she auditioned for several labels before producer Billy Sherrill signed her to Epic Records in 1967.